Marta Moran Bishop

 Copyrighted 2012 Marta Moran Bishop

 Imagine a place where animals and trees can talk.
 A place where people are kind to each other and take personal responsibility.
+Imagine a place of joy and innocence.

 Today, I saw my hawk again.
 I call it mine because it always seems to show up when I am driving and thinking about the future and where it will take me next.